daniegarcia254/DownTorrent/Readme.md

 * Create a Dockerfile to deploy the app in a simpler way and get it running instantly <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcStLWRMwSAjaGCSxH_vO-G8JhgSlrWevy8gUqvz8WXce3Z6-_lBaQ"> <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcStLWRMwSAjaGCSxH_vO-G8JhgSlrWevy8gUqvz8WXce3Z6-_lBaQ">
 * Add real Authentication to the system, no using one based on the Ubuntu system users.
 Using a database and JSON Web Tokens for example.
 * Automatically upload the downloaded torrents to the S3 bucket.
 It can be done with [Transmission](https://www.npmjs.com/package/transmission#transmissionwaitforstateid-targetstate-callback), but don't know how to do it with Deluge.
+* As only one instance of the bittorent client is running in the machine, all users can see all downloads.
+So, it would be ideal if each user only could see and manage its own torrents.

 ## Built With
 ### - Backend